jonathanj/txspinneret/README.rst

 (Spinneret is still young, its API should be considered unstable.)

-Spinneret is a collection of higher-level utility classes and functions to make writing complex Twisted Web applications far simpler, it is designed to easily integrate with existing Twisted Web projects for things like the improved ``IResource`` implementations.
+Spinneret is a collection of higher-level utilities (such as URL routing, content type negotiation and processing query arguments) to make writing complex Twisted Web applications far simpler and (hopefully) more fun!
+It is designed to easily integrate with existing Twisted Web projects.

 For more info `read the docs <http://txspinneret.readthedocs.org>`_.